 We are proud of the culture of wellness we’ve created at Stanford.
 Here are some of our accomplishments:

 - The Health Improvement Program was founded in 1983 by John Farquhar, MD.
-Over 35 years later, we continue to strive toward our vision; a global community inspired by the science of healthy living.
+Thirty-seven years later, we continue to strive toward our vision; a global community inspired by the science of healthy living.

 - In 2002, we initiated Living Strong Living Well™ (LSLW), a twelve-week small-group program designed for adult cancer survivors improve functional ability and quality of life.
 It has since expanded across the US.